TINY BEAUTIFUL THINGSNia Vardalos, Cheryl Strayed

 A celebration of the simple beauty of being human, this funny and deeply touching exploration of resilience is based on Cheryl Strayed’s (Wild) journey as the beloved anonymous advice columnist for “Dear Sugar.”
 Over the years, thousands of people turned to Sugar for words of wisdom, compassion, and hope.
 At first unsure of herself, Sugar finds a way to weave her own life experiences together with the deep yearning and heartrending questions from her readers.
 Brilliantly adapted for the stage by Nia Vardalos, the Academy Award-nominated writer of My Big Fat Greek Wedding.

-Originally slated for 2020, but due to Covid-19 social distancing measures has been moved to the 2021 Season, Tiny Beautiful Things will run June 4 through June 27.
-Performances are Wednesday through Saturday at 7:30 pm and Saturday and Sunday at 2:00 pm at Gloucester Stage Company, 267 East Main Street, Gloucester, MA.
+Tiny Beautiful Things, directed by Rebecca Bradshaw, will run June 11 through June 27.
+Performances are outdoors Wednesday through Saturday at 7:30 pm and Saturday and Sunday at 2:00 pm at Windhover Center for the Performing Arts, 257R Granite St, Rockport, MA.

 Show Approx Run Time